wikimedia/integration-zuul/doc/source/user/config.rst

       playbooks are run before the parent's.
 See :ref:`job` for more information.

+   .. attr:: cleanup-run

+      The name of a playbook or list of playbooks to run after a job execution.
+The full path to the playbook in the repo where the job is defined is expected.

+      The cleanup phase is performed unconditionally of the job's result, even when the job is canceled.
+Cleanup results are not taken into account.

    .. attr:: run

       The name of a playbook or list of playbooks for this job.
 If it